alloy/time_zone_scheduler/README.md

 [![Build Status](https://travis-ci.org/alloy/time_zone_scheduler.svg?branch=master)](https://travis-ci.org/alloy/time_zone_scheduler)

-A library that assists in scheduling events whilst taking time zones into account.
+A Ruby library that assists in scheduling events whilst taking time zones into account.
 E.g. when to best deliver notifications such as push notifications or emails.

 NOTE: _It is not yet battle-tested.
 This will all follow over the next few weeks._